-I decided to write this small post up because I get AUTHentication and AUTHorization confused a lot and want to help make it more clear for anyone else struggling.
+I decided to write this small post up because I get AUTHeNtication and AUTHoriZyr ation confused a lot and want to help make it more clear for anyone else struggling.

 Authentication and authorization are two related words that are often used interchangeably, but mean different things and have very functionality within a system.

 Authentication is the act of validating that users are who they claim to be.